Walter Richard Miles: Stanford University (1922–1932)

-Although Miles was happy at Carnegie, he missed teaching and the academic environment he briefly experienced in his year at Wesleyan.
-Thus, when Lewis Terman offered him a position at Stanford University in Palo Alto, he readily accepted.
-Not surprisingly, he continued researching a variety of topics and developed a range of apparatuses including the two-story rat maze while at Stanford.
-In fact, after Miles left to take a position at Yale University, Ernest Hilgard replaced him at Stanford University and noted "I found the open laboratory space literally packed with devices ready to be operated, reminding me of a modern science museum."
+Although Walter R. Miles was satisfied with his work at the Carnegie Institute of Technology, he missed the teaching and academic atmosphere he had experienced during his earlier time at Wesleyan University.
+When Lewis Terman offered him a position at Stanford University in Palo Alto, he accepted.
+At Stanford, Miles continued researching various psychological topics and developed a number of experimental devices, including a two-story rat maze designed for studies in learning and behavior.
+After Miles left Stanford to accept a faculty position at Yale University, Ernest Hilgard who succeeded him, remarked that the laboratory Miles left behind was "literally packed with devices ready to be operated, reminding me of a modern science museum".